PKizzle/dns/cmd/atomdns/man/atomdns-conffile.5.md

 }
 ```

-Such a section is called a _server block_.
-Each block defines the handlers this particular server should run
+Such a section is called a _handler block_.
+Each block defines the handlers this server should run
-when it gets a query.
+when it gets a query for the **ZONE**s.

-The **ZONE** defines for which DNS zones this server should be called, multiple zones are allowed and must be
+The **ZONE** defines for which zones this handler should be called, multiple zones are allowed and must be
 _white space_ separated.

-When a query comes in, it is matched again all zones for all servers, the server with the longest match for the
+When a query comes in, it is matched again all zones for all handlers locks, the block with the longest match for the
 query name will receive the query.

-**HANDLER** defines the handlers(s) we want to load into this server.
-This is optional as well, but as server
+**HANDLER** defines the handlers(s) we want to load.
+This is optional as well, but a block with no handlers
-with no handlers will just return REFUSED for all queries.
-Each handlers can have a number of properties than
+will just return REFUSED for all queries.
+Each handler can have a number of properties that can have
-can have arguments, see the documentation for each handler (atomdns-**HANDLER**(7)).
+arguments, see the documentation for each handler (atomdns-**HANDLER**(7)).

 The order of the **HANDLER**s is the order in which they are executed!
 (If you know CoreDNS, this is
 different, as which CoreDNS the order is fixed compile time).
 I.e. putting the _log_ handler (atomdns-log(7))